Bay Area Transportation Authority: History

 BATA was formed February 1, 1985, out of the former Leelanau County transit combined with the Dial-A-Ride service in Traverse City, Michigan.
 Over the years BATA has changed routes and branding their reputation to riders with technology improvements on buses.
-BATA launched their new Bayline service on June 25th, 2018.
-This is the first high-frequency, east-west connection for the region, with buses every 15 - 17 minutes, 6am – 9pm, and it is fare-free.
+BATA launched their Bayline service on June 25, 2018.
+This is the first high-frequency, east-west connection for the region, with buses every 20 minutes, 7 am – 10 pm, and it is fare-free.